 Kim's agriculture background includes a degree in animal science from Texas A&M University and several years managing a horse farm in New York state.
 After earning a second degree in accounting from the State University of New York and a stint in accounting and finance with KPMG, Duracell and Gillette, she is back in agriculture in Langdon.
 With her husband Jack and daughter Morgan, Kim keeps chickens, teaches horsemanship, and raises rare Leicester Longwool sheep.
 She has spoken at the New Hampshire Sheep and Wool Festival and NOFA conferences on raising sheep organically.
 Kim also has prior experience on the Board of Health in Walpole, MA and more recently on the Fall Mountain Regional School District Budget Committee.
 Kim loves the idea of having a Coop in this area.
 With so many small producers in our region, she sees an opportunity to connect the local food economy with the community on a broader scale.

 Alison grew up in Walpole and graduated from UNH in 2010.
-She and her boyfriend, Mike, own a house in Alstead with their many pets including a dog, cat, 2 parrots, and some reptiles.
+She and her husband, Mike, own a house in Alstead with their many pets including a dog, cat, 2 parrots, and some reptiles.
 Alison has always been involved in the community, starting to volunteer at a young age as a Girl Scout.
 She's passionate about shopping locally and supporting the people and businesses in her community.
 She hopes that having a co-op locally will help reduce our carbon footprint and will encourage everyone to eat and live healthy lives.